-To view the Configuration Summary, click Services > Config Summary.
-Your services are displayed in a table, initially grouped by port and virtual server, with each of the items used by the service displayed alongside.
+To view the Config Summary, click the Services button and then the Config Summary tab.
+Your services are displayed in a table, initially grouped by port and virtual server, with each of the items used by the service displayed alongside it.

 You can rearrange the table to focus in on a particular column or configuration object, and see clearly what configuration objects depend on it.
-For example, clicking on the Pool column shows you each pool name, and beside it the nodes it contains, and the virtual servers and rules that use it.
+For example, clicking on the Pool column shows you each pool name, and beside it the nodes it contains, and all the virtual servers and rules that use it.